MitalGadoya/mital-test-website-s3/README.md

 ### What else would you do with your website if you had more time?

 If given more time, the focus would be on implementing a secure and automated deployment pipeline, following a **shift-left approach** for security.
 This would involve adding security controls earlier in the CI/CD pipeline, ensuring that vulnerabilities are identified and mitigated before they reach production.
+(Apart for TLS certificate and WAF configuration)

 ### What alternative solutions did you consider?